swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

     `}`

-6. modify the _/data/elk/logstash.conf_ by scrolling in a few sections making changes via remarks below. # CitrixHoneypot an overall sample file can be found here: [logstash.conf](https://github.com/swiftsolves-msft/Azure-TPot/blob/main/sample/tpot_all/logstash.conf)
+6. WARNING !!!!
+Still Figuring this out Modificatio may result in no logs sent to Sentinel !!! modify the _/data/elk/logstash.conf_ by scrolling in a few sections making changes via remarks below. # CitrixHoneypot an overall sample file can be found here: [logstash.conf](https://github.com/swiftsolves-msft/Azure-TPot/blob/main/sample/tpot_all/logstash.conf)

     ```# CitrixHoneypot
     if [type] == "CitrixHoneypot" {